dockerizedrupal/php-5.6-for-docker/README.md

 ### PHP_CodeSniffer

-[PHP_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer) is a tools that helps you to ensure that your PHP code remains clean and consistent.
+[PHP_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer) is a tool that helps you to ensure that your PHP code remains clean and consistent.

 ### PHPCompatibility